 Hong Kong Mass Transit Railway

-Considered one of the most profitable metro systems in the world, the Hong Kong Mass Transit Railway or MTR, is an important means of public transportation in Hong Kong.
-The rapid transit system has 12 lines for light rail and 10 lines for heavy rail.
-It serves a total of 155 stations, with both the heavy rail as well as the light rail taken into consideration.
-Under the guidance of MTR Corporation this metro system has truly been successful.
-Infact, various other metro systems in the world look up to it, as their model.
-Expansion plans for this already 218 km long network are not certain, to say the least.
-There is a constant debate with regard to how and which regions should the transit system expand to.
-Currently however, it has a daily ridership of nearly 4.6 million (2015).
+The Hong Kong Mass Transit Railway, or MTR, is considered one of the most profitable metro systems in the world and is an important means of public transport in Hong Kong.
+The rapid transit system has 12 light rail lines and 10 heavy rail lines.
+It serves a total of 155 stations, including both heavy rail and light rail.
+Under the management of the MTR Corporation, this metro system has been truly successful.
+In fact, several other metro systems around the world look up to it as a model.
+Expansion plans for this already 218km long network are uncertain to say the least.
+There is an ongoing debate about how and to which regions the transit system should be expanded.
+However, it currently has a daily ridership of almost 4.6 million (2015).

 Hong Kong Mass Transit Railway Map

-Map of Hong Kong Mass Transit Railway showing various lines and stations.
+Map of Hong Kong Mass Transit Railway showing different lines and stations.
+Click on the map to enlarge it or download the Hong Kong MTR map in PDF format.

 Hong Kong Mass Transit Railway Hours